 Unlimited Generations

-The most impactful paid unlock.
+The most impactful paid get.
 Free tiers create artificial scarcity — you use your 5 free generations testing the tool and then can't use it for the actual project.
 Unlimited access changes the workflow entirely: you can iterate freely, explore every room in your home, and revisit designs as your real-world project evolves.

 4K Resolution Exports